 1. Crate & Playpen

 Our first essentials help train your puppy and provide them with a safe exploring space.
-Your crate should be large enough to accommodate growth—consider buying one that will allow them to stand and turn around when they’re fully grown.
+Your crate should be large enough to accommodate growth.
+Consider buying one that will allow them to stand and turn around when they’re fully grown.
 We also recommend a playpen with a step-through door so your pet can easily enter and exit.
-Playpens are essential as they give your pet the space they need to be comfortable while you aren’t available to give them your full attention.
+Playpens are essential as they give your pet the space to be comfortable while you aren’t available to give them your full attention.

 2. Puppy Food